brpl20/shell-scripts/README.md

 # shell-scripts
-Scripts to make our day-to-day easier
+Scripts to make our day-to-day easier.
+Keep learning.
-Just learning

 g.sh -> push to git with generic message